saed-gpr/saed-gpr/README.md

 # about me

 - 👋 Hi, I’m :alien: @saed-gpr :alien:
-- 👀 I’m interested in programming
+- 👨‍💻 I’m interested in programming
-- 🌱 I’m currently learning python
+- :snake: I’m currently learning python
 - 🛡 I want to creat a safe world!!
 - 🤓 learning about computer is very enjoyable for me